yizhuoyang/AV-PedAware/README.md

 ## Data
 Some of the newly collected data with 8 mic array can be download from this [link](https://pan.baidu.com/s/1VzQnecSW_UPeBkFju6Zf9A?pwd=2024)

+## Tutorial
+A tutorial is added to show the general workflow of the network with detailed explanation.

 ## Train
 ```bash
 $ python train.py --train_epoch 200 --workers 4 --gpu cuda:0